 - 3 large celery stalks cut into 1" pieces

-- 3 large carrots peeled, cut into 1" pieces
+- 3 large carrots peeled and cut into 1" pieces

 - cracked black pepper to taste

-Heat a dutch oven over medium.
-Once the pot is hot, add the butter and cook until it foams.
-Cook the beef cubes in the butter in batches, being careful not to crowd the pot.
-Turn the pieces every few minutes until browned and slightly caramelized on all sides, 20-25 minutes.
-As you finish each batch, remove the beef with a slotted spoon and set aside.
+Heat a dutch oven over medium high heat.
+Add the olive oil and heat until it shimmers.
+Brown the beef in the olive oil in batches.
+Take care not to crowd the pot.
+Turn the pieces every few minutes until browned and slightly caramelized on all sides, 20-25 minutes total.
+As you finish each batch, remove the beef with a slotted spoon and set aside onto a plate.

-Once the meat is done cooking, add the bacon to the pot and cook until the fat renders, 5 minutes.
+Add the bacon to the pot and cook until the fat renders, 5 minutes.
 Push to bacon to the outer edges, add the onions, and cook until soft and starting to brown in spots, 8-10 minutes.
-Push aside some of the onions from the center of the pot and add the garlic.
-Cook until soft and fragrant, 1-2 minutes.
-Deglaze the pot with the balsamic vinegar, and cook, stirring up the brown bits from the bottom of the pot, until all the vinegar is evaporated, 3-5 minutes.
+Push aside some of the onions from the center of the pot, add the garlic, and saute until fragrant, 1 minute.
+Deglaze the pot with the balsamic vinegar, and cook, stirring up the brown bits from the bottom of the pot, until the vinegar stops bubbling and is mostly evaporated, 2-3 minutes.

 Disclaimer: This post contains affiliate links, which means we receive a small commission if you make a purchase using these links.